Research-IT-Swiss-TPH/redcap-pdf-injector/README.md

 # PDF Injector
-PDF Injector is a REDCap module that helps you to fill your PDFs with record data.
+PDF Injector is a REDCap module that enables you to populate fillable PDFs with record data from variables.

 ![alt text](/img/pdf_injector_screen_1.png "Screenshot 1")